pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/catext/reverse-badge-acquisition/charizard-route/README.md

 - Swap j with hp up
 - Toss 8 j
 - Step up, face down and fight Giovanni
-- Crabhammer, Stomp x3, Crabhammer
+- Swap Flamethrower to slot 1, Flamethrower x5

 ## Blaine

 - Swap slot2 with Elixir/Max Elixir in money,
 - Swap GARY with brightness balls (under ????? item), then j 255
 - Swap TM37 with TM27
-- Swap Ultra Ball x0 below with jx2
 - Close menu, talk to Giovanni (after the defeat he decided to give up his criminal career and become a PC)
-- Deposit all but Kingler
+- Deposit all but Charizard
 - Open menu, swap para heal stack above CANCEL with HM05
 - Walk down then up
 - Toss all but 3 from TM01
 - Swap TM47 below with brightness balls
 - Fight Blaine
-- Stomp x4
+- Flamethrower x3, Slash

 ## Sabrina